GerritCodeReview/homepage/_posts/2019-10-15-esc-minutes.md

 ### Follow up on blocking issues for 3.1

-Per the release plan for 3.1 we expect to cut the stable-3.1 branch and make the first release candidate at the end of this weeks.
+Per the release plan for 3.1 we expect to cut the stable-3.1 branch and make the first release candidate at the end of this week.

 We had a look at the list of issues that are labelled `Blocking-3.1` and the open changes that have the hashtag `blocking-3.1`.
 Aside from the changes